hamdifarid/Duobinary-python/README.md

 # Duobinary-python
-This program encodes and decodes Duobinary coding and modified duobinary coding
+This program encodes and decodes Duobinary coding and modified duobinary coding.
+Made for engineering students to solve questions faster and more accurately.